Trump endorsements slow and prompt a scramble by candidates, advisers

 While his political power has faded some, according to polling and operatives, Trump remains the most influential figure in a GOP primary.
 His PAC controls more than $120 million — money capable of reinforcing loyalty among Republican voters.

 “I’ve helped a lot of people in a lot of different states.
 Now, we are looking at Ohio.
 We are looking at Arizona.
-We are looking at Pennsylvania,” Trump said at a paid speaking event Saturday in Sunrise, Fla.
+We are looking at Pennsylvania,” Trump said at a paid speaking event on March 19 in Sunrise, Fla.

 Trump went on to name-check Mehmet Oz, a Senate candidate in Pennsylvania who has been working hard to win over the former president, having dined with him and former first lady Melania Trump just days earlier at Mar-a-Lago.

 Oz is one of several candidates who have made themselves into major presences this winter in Trump’s social circle in Palm Beach, having hosted a New Year’s party at his own second home in the town.
-Fox News Host Sean Hannity has also talked up Oz’s candidacy with Trump, according to several people familiar with the lobbying. (“Sean makes his opinions about candidates on TV and radio every day,” Fox spokeswoman Caley Cronin said when asked about the appeal.)
+Fox News Host Sean Hannity has also talked up Oz’s candidacy with Trump, according to several people familiar with the lobbying. (“Sean makes his opinions known about candidates on TV and radio every day,” Fox spokeswoman Caley Cronin said when asked about the appeal.)

 “Does anybody like Dr. Oz?”
 Trump asked the crowd at the American Freedom Tour event, eliciting cheers.
 “He seems to be doing well.
 He’s got a good race, a tough race.”